Bridge to Everywhere: History

 Bridge to Everywhere began as a recording project by composer Derrick Skye on Orenda Records in 2015.
 Bridge to Everywhere released its first commercial album Prisms, Cycles, Leaps in September of 2015, in conjunction with the world premiere of the Skye’s orchestral work, Prisms, Cycles, Leaps, by the Los Angeles Chamber Orchestra.
 The group became a more formalized performing ensemble and arts organization in 2016, with a debut performance at Theatre Raymond Kabbaz in 2017.
 Bridge to Everywhere has performed at venues such as the Los Angeles Philharmonic Noon to Midnight Festival, Eagle Rock Music Festival, Miles Memorial Playhouse, The York Manor, Brand Library and Art Center, Angel City Jazz Festival, Wallis Annenberg Center for the Performing Arts, and Boston Court Pasadena.
 Bridge to Everywhere won San Francisco Classical Voice's Los Angeles Area Audience Choice Award for "Best Chamber Performance" in the 2019-2020 season.

 Collaborations

 Bridge to Everywhere has collaborated with Los Angeles-based performing arts groups and arts organizations including Salastina Music Society, CalArts Community Arts Partnership (CAP), Inner City Arts, American Composers Forum of Los Angeles, Bridge Projects, and the City of Los Angeles Cultural Affairs Department.
 In 2018, Bridge to Everywhere released its second album, American Mirror, in partnership with Salastina Music Society.
+This album was re-released in 2024 due to the name change of composer Derrick Skye.
+In 2024, Bridge to Everywhere released a full-length album titled “Unveiled” featuring original works by members Rachel Iba, Yvette Holzwarth, Hannah Arista, Dimitris Mahlis, Philip Graulty, Derrick Skye, and James Waterman.
+“Unveiled” was up for Grammy consideration under the category of best classical compilation.